-Hike Orientations are held bimonthly on the first Thursday.
-The next orientation is on Thursday, December 1, from 12-2:30 p.m. at Marshall Center.
-The orientation will include approximately one hour classroom time and about a one hour easy hike from Luepke Center to Beaches and back.
-This hike is approximately three miles and will qualify participants as their completed easy hike.
-We will have several volunteer hike guides on this hike to evaluate the ability of new hikers.
+Hike Orientations are held on the first and third Thursday) before registering and going on a hike.
+The orientation will include approximately one hour classroom time and about a one hour easy hike from Luepke Center to Beaches Restaurant and Bar and back.
 Once you have completed the hike orientation and easy hike, a barcode will be added to your customer account, which will qualify you to register for more difficult hikes.
 The orientation and hike are free (no registration necessary).
-Bring a bottle of water, and wear appropriate hiking clothes and hiking shoes that will enable you to walk three miles.
+Bring a bottle of water, and wear appropriate hiking clothes and hiking shoes.

 The Messenger is the 3rd largest newspaper in Clark County.
 It is mailed for free to anyone 50 or older who requests it.
 Topics include entertainment, travel, health, wellness and a retirement guide for 50+ residents of Clark County, Washington.

 Enjoy a hot, nutritious meal provided by Meals on Wheels People, a nonprofit organization.
 Anyone 60 years of age and older is welcome to join us for lunch, regardless of income level.
 Lunches happen Monday - Friday from 11:30 a.m. to 12:30 p.m. at Firstenburg Community Center and Luepke Senior Center.
 Donations appreciated.